eeditiones/teipublisher-docker-compose/README.md

 Push the final Dockerfile to your git repo.

-## 2. Fork tei-publisher-docker and modify
+## 2. Fork this repo and customize it

-Fork `tei-publisher-docker` to your own github account and clone it to apply some modifications:
+Fork `tei-publisher-docker-compose` to your own git account and clone it to apply some modifications:

 1. edit `docker-compose.yml` and replace `services.publisher.build.context` to point to the repository in which your custom application lives:
    ```yaml